 A few pet insurance providers have riders for things such as genetic and hereditary conditions or even cancer.
 That means you must specifically ask for those things to be covered.
 Otherwise, they aren’t included.
 Adding those things will increase the annual or monthly price.

 What Will Impact Your Pet’s Premium?

 All of us are fairly clear on what might impact your health insurance premiums or auto insurance premiums.
-However, as it comes to your dog or cat’s premium, many factors are considered to figure out the cost.
-What you’ll pay for your Labrador likely will be the same as what a neighbor pays for his Pomeranian, or even what your mother-in-law pays for her Lab in some other state.
+However, when it comes to your dog or cat’s premium, many factors are considered to determine the cost.
+What you’ll pay for your Labrador likely will be the same as what a neighbor pays for his Pomeranian or even what your mother-in-law pays for her Lab in some other state.
 Some factors are things you’re able to control.
 Some are not.